standard-for-public-code/community-implementation-guide-standard/criteria/publish-with-an-open-license.md

 * [Curl is REUSE compliant](https://daniel.haxx.se/blog/2022/06/17/curl-is-reuse-compliant/)

-### Having multiple licenses for different types of code and documentation is OPTIONAL.
+### Having multiple licenses for different types of source code and documentation is OPTIONAL.

 #### Examples